 The phrase “dos a cero” in context of international soccer refers to the score 2-0, the final tally of many USMNT victories over its biggest rival.
 The phrase — literally translated from Spanish as “two to zero” — first came into use after the U.S. beat Mexico 2-0 in the Round of 16 of the 2002 World Cup, to date the only time these teams have met on the planet’s biggest stage.

-Out of 72 meetings, 13 USA-Mexico games have ended 2-0 during the lengthy rivalry, including the remarkable four straight in Columbus.
-The U.S. hasn’t beaten Mexico 2-0 since a 2015 friendly.
+Out of 73 meetings, 14 USA-Mexico games have ended 2-0 during the lengthy rivalry, including the remarkable four straight in Columbus.
 The last time Mexico beat the U.S. 2-0 was 1997.

-The USMNT and Mexico face off in 2022 World Cup qualifying yet again in Ohio on Nov.
-12, 2021, but this time they’ll play at TQL Stadium in Cincinnati.
+The USMNT and Mexico face off in 2022 World Cup qualifying yet again at the Azteca Stadium in Mexico City on March 24.

 For years, Dos a Cero stood for the USMNT’s dominance over Mexico in the 2000s, which waned slightly in the 2010s.
 It became a rallying cry for Americans, who could finally claim the U.S. was better at soccer than Mexico, with repeated 2-0 wins as proof.
 U.S. fans can still point to the 2002 World Cup meeting for bragging rights nearly two decades later.